Carolyn Forché: Biography

 Forché was born in Detroit, Michigan, to Michael Joseph and Louise Nada Blackford Sidlosky.
 Forché earned a bachelor's degree in Creative Writing at Michigan State University in 1972, and Master of Fine Arts at Bowling Green State University in 1975.

 She has taught at a number of universities, including Bowling Green State University, Michigan State University, the University of Virginia, Skidmore College, Columbia University, San Diego State University and in the Master of Fine Arts program at George Mason University.

 Forché is a Presidential Fellow at Chapman University, and has received honorary doctorates from the University of Scranton, the California Institute of the Arts, Marquette University, Russell Sage University, and Sierra Nevada College.
-She was Director of Lannan Center for Poetics and Social Practice, and held the Lannan Visiting Chair in Poetry at Georgetown University, Washington, DC, where she is now a University Professor.
+She was Director of Lannan Center for Poetics and Social Practice, and held the Lannan Visiting Chair in Poetry at Georgetown University, Washington, DC, where she is now a university professor.
 She is co-chair, with Gloria Steinem, of the Creative Advisory Council of Hedgebrook, a residency for women writers on Whidbey Island.

-Forché lives in Maryland with her husband, Harry Mattison, a photographer, whom she married in 1984.
+Forché began publishing under the surname from her first marriage.
+She lives in Maryland with her husband, Harry Mattison, a photographer, whom she married in 1984.
 Their son is Sean-Christophe Mattison.